pxgo/BunFM/README.md

 # BunFM

-BunFM is a real-time audio streaming service built with Bun, enabling synchronized playback across multiple clients and controlled via a Telegram Bot.
+BunFM is a real-time audio streaming service built with NodeJS, enabling synchronized playback across multiple clients and controlled via a Telegram Bot.